-I enjoy working with children of all ages with struggles in mood, anxiety, school performance and behavior.
+I work with children of all ages with struggles in mood, anxiety, school performance and behavior.
 When working with a child, I utilize Cognitive Behavioral Therapy to teach them how their thoughts, feelings and behaviors relate to one another.
 Because children are often unable to verbally express their emotional needs, I use an interactive-learning approach with them on how to recognize certain feelings; how they can express their needs in healthy ways; and how they can cope with different feelings and situations.
 I also encourage the parent(s)/guardian(s) to take an active role in fostering the change desired in their child by providing education in parenting skills, creating and enforcing behavioral modification, utilizing positive reinforcement and involving the school or community,

 if desired, in a collective systems approach.